Penguin Pebbling: A Game of Creating Belonging, Building Connection and Understanding Autistic Identity

 You can play online using the interactive widget below, or download and print the cards to use with real pebbles or other items of interest.

-Read the full blog here: [LINK TO BLOG]
+Read the full blog here

 How to Play

-What you need A handful of pebbles — or any other items of interest — enough for everyone to start with 3.
-Keep a small pile of extra pebbles in the centre — this is the pebble bank.
-The cards — use the widget above, or print and cut the card set below.
+A handful of pebbles — or any other items of interest — enough for everyone to start with 3.

-Before you begin Find a comfortable place to be together.
-Everyone takes 3 pebbles and holds them.
 Feel the weight.
 Notice the texture.
 They are yours — to keep, pass, or just hold throughout the game.
-Place the remaining pebbles in the centre as your shared pebble bank.

-Taking turns One person draws a card and reads it aloud — or asks someone else to read it for them.
 Then choose: — Speak your response — Write or draw it and pass it around — Use AAC or any other communication tool — Just be — some cards ask nothing of you except presence

 You can always pass on a card.
-No explanation needed.

-Passing a pebble When something someone shares lands with you — when you feel heard, or recognise something in what they said, or just want to say I'm glad you're here — pass one of your pebbles to them.
+When something someone shares lands with you — when you feel heard, or recognise something in what they said, or just want to say I’m glad you’re here — pass one of your pebbles to them.

-No words needed.
-The pebble holds the meaning.
+The pebble can hold the meaning.

 No one ever runs out of a way to show they care.